Edmonton, London: Salisbury House

-The house dates to the late 16th/early 17th century, and is the oldest building in Edmonton apart from All Saints' Church.
+Salisbury House dates to the late 16th/early 17th century, and is the oldest building in Edmonton apart from All Saints' Church.
 The house which is located in Bury Street West, Lower Edmonton has been a private residence and a school before it was bought by Edmonton council in 1936.
 The building was established as an arts centre in 1957 (the first to be provided by a local authority in London).
 In 1992 it underwent a major restoration.
 The house is Grade II listed along with some of the surrounding walls.